Progress In Beauty

 If #1 is right, then there should be high levels of disagreement about whether a photograph of an individual is ugly or beautiful between raters (who will have been raised in different social groups and have different standards), higher still across ethnic groups, and almost total global disagreement across cultures; and beauty should correlate minimally with traits because social treatment has little effect on stable traits like height or health or intelligence or personality.

 “Maxims or Myths of Beauty?
-A Meta-Analytic and Theoretical Review”, Langlois et al 2000, meta-analyzes a variety of studies, and on the first point, finds that ratings of beauty are remarkably consistent and actually increase with distance: within-culture, r = 0.9/.85; cross-ethnic, r = 0.88; cross-culture, r = 0.94.
-(Given the limits of such inventories, this might imply that agreement on beauty cross-culturally approaches identity.)
-Langlois et al 200024ya also finds that more attractive adults are more employed, date & have sex more and are more socially skilled & extraverted, are in better mental & physical health, and are slightly more intelligent.
+A Meta-Analytic and Theoretical Review”, et al 2000, meta-analyzes a variety of studies, and on the first point, finds that ratings of beauty are remarkably consistent and actually increase with distance: within-culture, r = 0.9/.85; cross-ethnic, r = 0.88; cross-culture, r = 0.94.
+(Given the limits of such inventories, this might imply that agreement on beauty cross-culturally approaches identity.) et al 2000 also finds that more attractive adults are more employed, date & have sex more and are more socially skilled & extraverted, are in better mental & physical health, and are slightly more intelligent.
 Unsurprisingly, beliefs that the beautiful are treated better by other people also turn out to be true.
 (Given that sex did not strongly moderate the results, this suggests that either men pay too little attention to their appearances or women too much.)
-Combined with the other evidence for things like fluctuating symmetry,
+Combined with the other evidence for things like fluctuating symmetry, #1 can be rejected.
+(Theory #2 is also more consistent with my personal observations.)

 See Also